CLI Commands

 - Type checking: Checks types (errors are output as warnings)

-- Execution: Executes the program
+- Execution: Executes the program (or enters debug mode if

 Note: Type errors do not cause termination - the program is executed anyway.